bethroselang/bethroselang.github.io/gallery.md

 ## Gallery

-Below is some of the work I have done over the past year.
+Below is some of the work I have done.
 If you would like to book an appointment or consultation then get in touch by clicking [here](/contact).

 | ![Gallery 1](/assets/img/gallery/gallery_1.png) |
 |:--:|